sentclose/sentc-docs/docs/guide/e2ee/user.md

 Verify Key:

-This key can only be fetched by id because to verify data you need a specific verify key.
+This key can only be fetched by its id because, to verify data, you need a specific verify-key.

 :::: tabs#p